Enterprise knowledge management guide: Strategy, scope, challenges, best practices, and AI integration

 Capture

-Knowledge is continuously gathered from enterprise sources, including documents, collaboration platforms, ticketing systems, code repositories, reports, and ongoing conversations.
+Knowledge is continuously gathered from enterprise sources, including documents, collaboration platforms, ticketing systems, code repositories, reports, meeting notes, workflows, decisions, and ongoing conversations.
 This ensures that insights generated through daily work are retained rather than lost when projects end or teams change.

 Organize